Load balancing policies without feedback using timed replicas: Performance Analysis

 \section{Performance Analysis}

-We note that it is difficult to analyze the conditional mean response time and loss probability under general conditions.
-However, based on the cavity process method and the assumption of asymptotic independence, we will obtain expression for both the performance metrics.
+As mentioned before, we will be able to compute the identical marginal workload distribution at all $N$ servers for the proposed $\pi(d,T_1,T_2)$ dispatch policy.
+However, we will be able to obtain expressions for both the performance metrics of conditional mean response time and loss probability, only under Conjecture~\ref{Assum:AsymptoticIndependence}.
 This computation is an approximation for finite number of servers.
 However, we empirically verify that this approximation is quite accurate even for a small number of servers.